The Sūtra

 [the opposite of the above listed].
 These are our gracious friends.
 Attainment

-to the stage of Dharma or Tathāta by a tranquil
+to the stage of Dharma or Tathāta by a tranquil and peaceful spirit is

-and peaceful spirit is generated by Goodness.
-Goodness is the great shield,
+generated by Goodness.
+Goodness is the great shield, fearless of swords and

-fearless of swords and weapons; Goodness is the big ship, capable of carrying
+weapons; Goodness is the big ship, capable of carrying us across the waters (of

-us across the waters (of greed).
-Those who abide in Goodness faithfully can
+greed).
+Those who abide in Goodness faithfully can enjoy harmony and peace at

-enjoy harmony and peace at home in their family life; naturally they enjoy the
+home in their family life; naturally they enjoy the reward of bliss.
+It is a

-reward of bliss.
-It is a journey from goodness to goodness, not a matter of a
+journey from goodness to goodness, not a matter of a divine free gift.
+Those

-divine free gift.
-Those who do not believe in it now will only continue to
+who do not believe in it now will only continue to become worse and worse, and

 The Buddha continued:

-“Ananda, Good and Evil
+“Ananda, Good and Evil follow human beings as

-follow human beings as inseparably as does the shadow follow the body!
-So it is
+inseparably as does the shadow follow the body!
+So it is the case with sin and

-the case with sin and bliss.
-Never doubt it, and fall into the evil track
+bliss.
+Never doubt it, and fall into the evil track yourself.
+Distinguish sin

-yourself from bewilderment.
-You will then be able to be completely at ease
+You will then be able to be completely at ease wherever you are.
+Every word

-wherever you are.
-Every word spoken by the Buddha is absolutely sincere, never
+spoken by the Buddha is absolutely sincere, never deceiving us.”

 Again the Buddha spoke: